Ishanpathak1/movie-review/README.md

 #### if pip is not working use pip3 instead of pip

-### make file name test.py and paste the below code
+### make file name test.py and paste the below code and then after saving run it

 ```python
 import nltk